Activator Strength: Get Known For Your Talent

 Red Flag Situations When You Lead With The Activator Strength

-These are the cultures, interactions, or situations that might feel like soul-sucking drudgery to someone with the talent theme of Activator.
+These are the cultures, interactions, or situations that might feel like soul-sucking drudgery to someone with the Activator strength.
 They could even make you want to quit the team if they get really bad.
 So I’ll give you a couple of these to be on watch for — because if they fester, you might become detached or disengaged at work.

 Here are a couple of Red flags for the Activator strength (talent theme):